← Back to Knowledge Graph

 Continue Exploring

-[[Narrow vs. Broad Framing]] — The distinction that risk policies implement
+[[Narrow vs. Broad Framing]] — The theoretical foundation for why aggregation works

-[[Loss Aversion Ratio]] — The ~2× asymmetry that risk policies neutralize through aggregation
+[[Loss Aversion Ratio]] — The ~2× asymmetry that risk policies are designed to overcome

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book